tulip/jizo/README.md

 # Some-nameless-tool-to-make-a11y-reports-and-view-them
 Very aptly named! 😅

+This was inspired by another project -- [Koa11y](https://github.com/open-indy/Koa11y).
+I don't have a cute name (yet!).

 ## What is this?
 While working on some a11y audits (many, really) over the years, I quickly began to yearn for a quick and / or dirty way to generate reports utilizing the veritalbe plethora of tools publicly available.
 In addition to just _making_ the reports, I really wanted to be able to interact with them _immediately_ in a way that was meaningful.